ahmadoa/alx-low_level_programming/0x12-singly_linked_lists/README.md

 - 3-add_node_end.c : a function that adds a new node at the end of a list_t list.

 - 4-free_list.c : a function that frees a list_t list.

+- 100-first.c : a function that prints a sentence before main is executed

+- 101-hello_holberton.asm : assembly program that prints Hello, Holberton